 In the long run, making your own cards is also usually much cheaper than buying cards from shops, so it’s a cost-effective hobby too.
 But the biggest joy of card making is the fact that you’re making something unique and thoughtful for a friend or family member – putting in time and effort to make something beautiful, and then seeing the look on your loved one’s face when they open a personalised, meaningful card that actually reflects them as a person.

 So if you’re looking to get into card making but aren’t sure where to start, here’s everything you need to know.

 What are some of the most popular card making techniques?

 When it comes to making your own cards, there are plenty of different techniques you can try out.
 Some are more complex and may require a bit of practice – as well as some specialist equipment – but others are very simple and require minimal tools.

-You may find you want to begin trying out some simpler card-making techniques before moving onto the more technical styles.
+You may find you want to begin trying out some simpler card-making techniques before moving on to the more technical styles.
 But, if you’re feeling confident and want to tackle some more ambitious card-making techniques first, there’s no reason why you can’t.
-The beauty of card-making is that there are no rules – though do bear in mind that, as with most things, the more practice you put in, the more stylish and professional your cards will look.
+The beauty of card-making is that there are no rules – though do bear in mind that, as with most things, the more practise you put in, the more stylish and professional your cards will look.

 So what are some of the most popular styles of card making?